 In an age of technology, smart phones are a common tool to use in everyday life, and just like a pocketknife, there are proper and improper ways to use this tool within Scouting.
 While backpacking in the wilderness of Philmont is an experience best enjoyed without the distractions of technology, Philmont recognizes that their use is more common than ever.
-Photographs and videos can be taken on these phones, solar chargers are widely available, as well as a number of useful outdoor "apps".
+Photographs and videos can be taken on these phones and a number of useful outdoor "apps" are widely available.

 If it is imperative that a smart phone be taken on the trail, please ensure that it is being utilized in a way that enhances the Philmont experience, not detracts from the adventure for your crew or that of other crews on the trail.
 Please be aware that cell phone service is very limited in Philmont's backcountry.
 Download off-line apps that will help the learning experience!
 Find a good star/constellation app, or an animal tracks/scat/calls app, compare bird calls you hear on the trail with a bird call app, or the Boy Scout Handbook app might prove useful on the trail.
 Reserve texting and phone calls for emergency use only, make it a contest to see how long crew members can go without using their phone!
-(Also, keep in mind that there are NO opportunities on the trail or in any backcountry camp to charge a smart phone, camera, or other electronic device.)
+Also, keep in mind that there are NO opportunities on the trail or in any backcountry camp to charge a smart phone, camera, or other electronic device.
+Please plan on using a solar charger for your devices.
 Guidelines for use should be reviewed by the crew prior to and during their trek.